Chilean Civil War of 1891: Rebellion of the navy

 On 6 January 1891, the political leaders of the Congressional party embarked on board the armored frigate Blanco Encalada, at Valparaíso, and Captain Jorge Montt of that vessel hoisted a broad pennant as commodore of the Congressional fleet.
 On 7 January the Blanco Encalada, accompanied by the Esmeralda and O'Higgins and other vessels, sailed out of Valparaiso harbour and proceeded northwards to Tarapacá to organize armed resistance against the president.

 For the present, and without prejudice to the future, command of the sea was held by Montt's squadron (January).
 The rank and file of the Army remained faithful to the executive, and thus in the early part of the war the Gobiernistas, speaking broadly, possessed an army without a fleet, the Congress a fleet without an army.
 Balmaceda hoped to create a navy; the Congress took steps to recruit an army by taking its sympathizers on board the fleet.

 Immediately on the outbreak of the revolution President Balmaceda published a decree declaring Montt and his companions to be traitors, and without delay organized an army of some 40,000 men for the suppression of the insurrectionary movement.
 While both sides were preparing for hostilities, Balmaceda administered the government under dictatorial powers with a congress of his own nomination.
-In June 1891 he ordered the presidential election to be held, and Claudio Vicuña was duly declared chosen as president of the Republic for the term commencing in September 1891.
+In June 1891 he ordered the presidential election to be held, and Claudio Vicuña Guerrero was duly declared chosen as president of the Republic for the term commencing in September 1891.

 Preparations had long been made for the naval insurrection, and in the end few vessels of the Chilean Navy adhered to the cause of Balmaceda.
 But amongst these were two new and fast torpedo gunboats, Almirante Condell and Almirante Lynch, and in European dockyards (incomplete) lay the most powerful vessel of the Navy, the battleship Capitán Prat, and two fast cruisers.
 If these were secured by the Balmacedists the naval supremacy of the congress would be seriously challenged.
 The resources of Balmaceda were running short on account of the heavy military expenses, and he determined to dispose of the reserve of silver bullion accumulated in the vaults of the Casa de Moneda in accordance with the terms of the law for the conversion of the note issue.
 The silver was conveyed abroad in a British man-of-war, and disposed of partly for the purchase of a fast steamer to be fitted as an auxiliary cruiser and partly in payment for other kinds of war material.